-This Marcelo BARBERO 1944 early master guitars has Rio back ans sides.
+This Marcelo BARBERO 1944 Rio has rosewood back and sides.

 Marcelo Barbero was born in Madrid in 1904.
 Marcelo was trained by José Ramirez II, and gave José Ramirez III his initial lessons in guitar building.
-When Santos Hernandez died in 1943, Marcelo went to his widow to see about taking over her husband’s old shop.
-She employed Marcelo Barbero first to complete some guitars that Santos had left partially built, and then to make guitars for her.
+When Santos Hernandez died in 1943, Marcelo spoke to his widow about taking over her husband’s old shop.
+She employed Marcelo Barbero first to complete some guitars that Santos had left partially built.
+Then she asked him to make guitars for her.
 Marcelo Barbero trained Arcángel Fernández.

 The condition is excellent considering the age.
 The guitar has Rio back and sides which is rare for a Marcelo Barbero guitar.
 Playability is superb and the sound is very sweet, round and deep.

-Marcelo Barbero is considered by many to be amongst a handful of the most revered, legendary flamenco makers of the 20th century.
-His classical guitars are extremely rare and much admired.
-It is light in weight and deep in bass voice with a clear, penetrating treble like the earlier 20th century guitars.
+This Marcelo Barbero 1944 Rio is light in weight and deep in bass voice with a clear, penetrating treble like the earlier 20th century guitars.

-This Marcelo BARBERO 1944 early master guitars is highly collectible and wonderful for performing in recital or recording environments, this guitar rates in the top class.
+This Marcelo BARBERO 1944 Rio is highly collectible and wonderful for performing in recital or recording environments.
+This guitar rates in the top class.

 We have also a 1951 cypres Marcelo Barbero guitar